-The Company has incurred loss before tax amounting to ₹ 1,454.14 crores for the year ended March 31, 2020 and its current liabilities exceeds its current assets by ₹ 2,000.80 crores as at March 31, 2020 with a consequent lower credit rating of some of its borrowings.
-Further, as disclosed in note 37(c), the Company has financial liabilities of ₹ 4,642.24 crores to be settled within one year from March 31, 2020.
+The Company has incurred loss before tax amounting to ₹ 1,280.16 crore for the year ended 31 March 2021 and its current liabilities exceeds its current assets by ₹ 1,923.21 crore as at 31 March 2021.
 While the above factors indicated a need to assess the Company's ability to continue as a going concern, as mentioned in aforesaid note, the Company has taken into consideration the following mitigating factors in its assessment for going concern basis of accounting.